OpenRailAssociation/osrd-website/content/docs/railway-wiki/signalling/spacing/ks/lzb/_index.en.md

 The onboard unit calculates **braking curves** for different supervision thresholds:

 - **Permitted Speed Curve** – permissible maximum speed at each position.
+This is the curve the driver train should follow.
+- **Warning Curve** - gives an acoustic warning to the driver when the permitted speed curve is exceeded by 5 km/h.
 - **Emergency Brake Curve** – triggers an emergency brake if the train fails to decelerate sufficiently.

 The braking curve that is set by the onboard unit is based on:

 - maximum track speed
-- slope
+- slope¹
 - braking percentage of the train

 The next target point is displayed up to 10.000 m in front of the train.
 If there is no restriction the speed limit equals the maximum track speed or the maximum possible speed of the train itself. (*Murr, 1991*)

 ## Braking Curves